Philadelphia Youth Orchestra: Philadelphia Youth Orchestra Music Institute

 PYOMI also provides summer programming for jazz, band, and string musicians.

 Former PYOMI musicians currently hold chairs in most of the top 20 professional orchestras in the United States, with 7 PYO alumni currently serving in The Philadelphia Orchestra.

-Extraordinary artistic leadership is a hallmark of the PYO Music Institute.
-Adolph Sorian (1940–1941), J.W.F.
-Leman (1941–1952), William R. Smith (1952–1954), and Joseph Primavera (1954–2005) served as Music Directors, with Maestro Primavera having had the extraordinary distinction of being the longest-serving active conductor of any orchestra in the world.
-Louis Scaglione, appointed in 1997 by Maestro Primavera and the PYOMI Board of Trustees, continues the legacy of leadership, currently serving as the PYO Music Institute’s President, CEO and Music Director.
+The PYO Music Institute has been led by several Music Directors, including Adolph Sorian (1940–1941), J.W.F.
+Leman (1941–1952), William R. Smith (1952–1954), and Joseph Primavera (1954–2005).
+Primavera was the longest-serving active conductor of an orchestra.
+Louis Scaglione, appointed in 1997 by Primavera and the PYOMI Board of Trustees, currently serves as the PYO Music Institute’s President, CEO, and Music Director.